UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 questions:
 - "Why should I share my Conda environment with others?"
 - "How do I share my Conda environment with others?"
-- "How do I create a custom kernel for my Conda environments inside JupyterLab?"
 objectives:
 - "Create an environment from a YAML file that can be read by Windows, Mac OS, or Linux."
 - "Create an environment based on exact package versions."
 - "Create a custom kernel for a Conda environment for use inside JupyterLab and Jupyter notebooks."
-keypoints:
 - "Sharing Conda environments with other researchers facilitates the reproducibility of your research."
 - "Create an`environment.yml` file that describes your project's software environment."
 ---